iwaiwaiwa012g/jsdevel/README.md

 jsdevel
 ====

-Make be easily the native development with javascript.
+The structure to simplify the development with native javascript.

 ## Description
 The following tasks will be executed by `gulp` command only, will make be easily the native development with javascript.